 The higher ventilation requirement can be accomplished with a wall vent like this Ekena Millwork Round Vent.

 A continuous ridge vent is one of the easiest ways to provide roof ventilation.
 Lomanco’s Lo-Omni ridge is an excellent choice.

 One common mistake in attic insulation installation is to stuff the soffit with insulation.
 This effectively blocks the ventilation in the attic.
 In order to keep the soffit clear and allow air to flow into the attic, install a baffle or chute.
 This Accuvent Vinyl Attic Airway and Soffit Vent is placed in each roof framing bay.
 The chute keeps the air passageway clear and only needs to extend above the level of the insulation.

 I want to return to the idea that ventilation will prevent condensation and mold growth in an attic.
 While I agree with this idea, it’s just as important to limit the amount of moisture that enters the attic from the living spaces.
 Jeff Gordon, of the Building Research Council, ranks ventilation as the third most important factor in controlling attic moisture.
 A home’s interior humidity and the ceiling tightness, as well as air pressure have a greater impact.
 No amount of ventilation is going to make up for a poorly sealed attic.

-Now that the bathroom exhaust fans vent to the outside, we are monitoring the humidity levels in the attic.
-We plan on looking into sealing some of the ceiling penetrations, such as can lights in the kitchen.
+Now that our bathroom exhaust fans vent to the outside, we are monitoring the humidity levels in the attic.
+So far, the attic’s humidity level is pretty consistent with the outside humidity level.

 Pin this for later –